tkeskita/snappyLayerTests/test_result_analysis.md

   non-orthogonality, which makes it very hard to control parameter values to reach a specific result in non-trivial cases.

+* Feature edge snapping (`nFeatureSnapIter > 0`) is often desirable as it snaps patches to sharp edges.
+However, it can also create twisted surfaces which can compromise subsequent layer addition.
+If feature edge snapping feature is used, it is best to visually inspect the the extracted feature edges (`constant/extendedFeatureEdgeMesh/*_edgeMesh.obj` files) and to ensure that feature edge snapping is limited only to necessary edges.

-* Results are noisy: Minor change in almost any parameter value affects layer coverage and mesh errors, but the effect seems often chaotic, or at least highly non-linear.
+* Results with `nFeatureSnapIter 3` are noisy: Minor change in almost any parameter value affects layer coverage and mesh errors in a seemingly chaotic way.
 Parameter sweeps seem to be necessary to get overall trends.
+With `nFeatureSnapIter 0` the noise level decreases, so it is easier to gauge the effect of single parameters on the end result.

+* Mesh error count (as reported by checkMesh) can be improved by two methods:

+  * Tightening a mesh quality criteria (e.g. `minTriangleTwist`) at the cost of lowered quality in snapping and layer coverage.

+  * increasing `nSmoothScale` value >10 at the cost of increased meshing time.

+* Good layer coverage seems to require sufficient mesh refinement.
+It is not possible to achieve good layer coverage with a coarse mesh (refinement level 1 in this test).

+* Layers seem to be typically removed (collapsed) in regions of high surface curvature and large enough change in surface mesh face size.

+* OpenFOAM.com option `nOuterIter` value set to target number of layers gave highest coverage, at the cost of increased meshing time.

 * Cross-correlations are not revealed in these tests.
 Due to the noise in the results, identification of cross-correlations would likely require a lot of test points -> would be heavy calculation.
   Nonetheless, some cross-correlations might be worthwhile to study, e.g. `nSmoothScale` vs. `errorReduction`.

-* Mesh error count (as reported by checkMesh) can be improved by two methods:

-  * Tightening a mesh quality criteria (e.g. `minTriangleTwist`) at the cost of lowered quality in snapping and layer coverage.
-  * increasing `nSmoothScale` values up to values around or above 10-20 at the cost of increased meshing time.

-* Good layer coverage with good mesh quality really seems to require sufficient mesh refinement.
-It is not possible to achieve good layer coverage with a coarse mesh (like in this test).

-* OpenFOAM.com option `nOuterIter` set to value of target number of layers seems promising for good layer coverage.
-Needs further testing.

-* Feature edge snapping (`nFeatureSnapIter > 0`) can create twisted surfaces which creates mesh errors and compromises subsequent layer addition.

-* Increasing surface refinement increases layer coverage significantly, as well as the mesh cell count.

 ## Parameter specific observations